BVictorB/human-centered-design-2021/README.md

 Finally Eric said that it would be useful to get more information about commands or steps when you want it, so it would be good to have a small information button at all times so you can check on what you are supposed to do at the step of the process.
 He would like to have the instructions hidden since the product will be quite easy to learn.

 ### Iterations
+After this test I realised that making a working Chrome Extension would not be possible in the time that I have left.
+So I decided to just make a webpage with the working idea how it could look as a Chrome Extension.
+This way I still have time to do the iterations that I have in mind.
+I want to add just a single button to a page, and let the user be able to move this button around so they can position it themselves.
+I also want the user to be able to get real-time feedback after selecting text, so they can check if the selected text is correct.
+I want to add positive/negative feedback so the user knows exactly what is happening at any given time, I will probably add this with a small text-bubble next to the button, so everything stays in one place.

 ## Exclusive design principles
 TODO: add explanation for every design principle and how I applied them to this project